vadimkantorov/wemosetup/README.md

 A simple Python script to set up WeMo devices supporting:
  - connecting to a home Wi-Fi network (via calling a SOAP method ConnectHomeNetwork)
  - showing a list of discovered devices (via SSDP)
- - adding new bulbs to WeMo bridges, showing state of paired bulbs
+ - adding new bulbs to WeMo bridges, showing state of paired bulbs, removing bulbs
  - toggling state of WeMo switch and WeMo bridge devices
  - connecting to IFTTT
  - working on Windows too